Small Camper Remodel Tips, Ideas, & Makeover Cost

 Image Source: forbes.com

 Add a skylight to the roof of your camper to make it feel bigger.
 Skylights come in different designs and sizes and are an excellent way to provide extra natural light to the interior of your RV.
-On the other hand, you need to install pleated shades on your RV skylight to help filter out direct sunlight during peak hours and to help you sleep better at night.
+However, you need to install pleated shades on your RV skylight to help filter out direct sunlight during peak hours and to help you sleep better at night.

 Interior Small Camper Remodel Ideas